Location - Hidden Valley, North Queensland, Australia

 The track crosses Francis Creek and Flagstone Creek.
 The junction of these creeks forms a pretty small gorge.

 Today, the Jacobsen Track is a forestry road and connects Valley Rd to Pappins Rd; there is private property at either end.
-It was used as a short cut and was popular with the 4WD drivers.
-It was the easiest way to access the "blackhole" swimming hole and you can also abseil down to Jourama Falls.
+It was used as a shortcut and was popular with 4WD drivers.
+It was the easiest way to access the "Black Hole" swimming hole and you can also abseil down to Jourama Falls.

 Unfortunately, the Jacobsen Track is no longer maintained and is no longer drivable by car or motorbike.
 Fallen trees now lay across the track making it impassable for a vehicle without a chainsaw.
 Lawyer Cane, Lantana and other vegetation has spread across the track in many sections making parts of the track slow to walk along.
 National Parks want to maintain this track as a firefighting trail and the big problem is that it comes out on private property at both ends.

-You'll need to contact land owner to request permission to pass through their private property on either end.
+You'll need to contact landowners to request permission to pass through their private property on either end.